RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

      /opt/rocm/bin/rocminfo
      /opt/rocm/opencl/bin/x86_64/clinfo

-Note: To run the ROCm programs more efficiently, add the ROCm binaries in your PATH.
+Note: To run the ROCm programs more conveniently, add the ROCm binaries in your PATH.

 ::